TinyTapeout/tinytapeout_www/content/siliwiz/resistors/_index.en.md

 ![](../images/image7.png)

-[Photolithography](https://www.zerotoasiccourse.com/terminology/photolithography/) to make the individual chips.
+[Photolithography](https://www.zerotoasiccourse.com/terminology/photolithography/) is the key step that allows us to take the patterns we create in a tool like SiliWiz and miniaturise them down to the nanometer scale.
+It also lets us easily tile the same design over the silicon wafer to make the individual chips.
 It allows us to use a prepared image of the chip to make millions of copies reliably and rapidly.

 {{% notice tip %}}
 Some layers are ‘virtual’.
 For example **polyres** and **polysilicon** are the same physical layer, but we need to have them split onto 2 separate layers so that the simulation knows whether we mean drawing the gate of a [MOSFET](https://www.zerotoasiccourse.com/terminology/mosfet/), or drawing a resistor.